willpoloni/CordovaYoutubeVideoPlayer/README.md

 YoutubeVideoPlayer.openVideo('YOUTUBE_VIDEO_ID', function(result) { console.log('YoutubeVideoPlayer result = ' + result); });
 ```

-For Android 5.0+ you will need to add the following to config.xml
+For Android 5.0+ and iOS you will need to add the following to config.xml

 ```xml
 <preference name="YouTubeDataApiKey" value="[YOUR YOUTUBE API]" />